abcucberkeley/PyPetaKit5D/README.md

 ## Usage

-Please refer to the [example notebooks](https://github.com/abcucberkeley/PyPetaKit5D/blob/main/notebooks) for step-by-step usage examples using our demo dataset.
+Please refer to the [example notebooks](https://github.com/abcucberkeley/PyPetaKit5D/blob/main/notebooks) for step-by-step usage examples using our demo datasets.
 For a more detailed explanation of all the input variables, you can refer to our GUI's [wiki](https://github.com/abcucberkeley/PetaKit5D-GUI/wiki)

 ## Reference